rabbitmq/rabbitmq-website/site/logging.md

 }].
 </pre>

-If you want to use a custom lager backend and disable RabbitMQ default handlers:
+To use a custom lager backend and disable RabbitMQ default handlers:

 <pre class="sourcecode erlang">
 [{lager,